vovinacci/OpenCore-ASUS-ROG-MAXIMUS-XI-HERO/README.md

 # OpenCore-ASUS-ROG-MAXIMUS-XI-HERO
-OpenCore configuration for ASUS ROG MAXIMUS XI HERO.
+OpenCore configuration for ASUS ROG MAXIMUS XI HERO and helper script to create EFI directory.

-This is work in progress.

 ## Table of Contents